Does the sector or chip erase time increase with the age of the device?

 Is the write period (maximum value) in write buffer mode dependent on the number of write words?

-No. Although a Flash memory device can support both single word programming and write buffer programming, the preferred method is write buffer programming as it is more efficient.
-However, it is recommended to load the buffer with the maximum number of words, as the write buffer time is the same whether one word or maximum words are loaded in the buffer.
+No. Although a flash memory device can support both single-word programming and write-buffer programming, the preferred method is write-buffer programming because it is more efficient.
+However, it is recommended to load the buffer with the maximum number of words, because the write buffer time is the same whether one word or maximum words are loaded in the buffer.
 Therefore, the write buffer programming time does not depend on the number of words.

-Is it okay to keep Byte pin open?
+Is it okay to keep the Byte pin open?

-During BYTE mode access, the DQ15 pin is assigned as A-1, the least significant bit (LSB) of the address bus.
-Therefore, connect A-1 pin to the lowest address A0 of the CPU.
-DQ14-8 will be tri-stated (high-Z) and can be left OPEN/floating.
-The BYTE# pin should be set "0" (LOW).
+During BYTE mode access, the DQ15 pin is assigned as A-1, the least significant bit (LSb) of the address bus.
+Therefore, connect the A-1 pin to the lowest address A0 of the CPU.
+DQ14-8 will be tri-stated (HI-Z) and can be left OPEN/floating.
+The BYTE# pin should be set ‘0’ (LOW).

 Is it okay to leave the NC pin open?
 Is it safe to connect the NC pin to power supply and signal wires?